 Filled with excellent flavors, all their dishes come from Taiwan, China, Vietnam, and Thailand.
 The restaurant remains closed for one month each year and comes back with a new menu inspiration.

 They have some of the most innovative dishes you will ever taste.
-Give a try to Thai som tum, Chinese lamb dumplings, and the cabbage pancake.
+Try Thai som tum, Chinese lamb dumplings, and cabbage pancake.

 Whether you’re a local or a tourist, stop at Xiao Bao Biscuit to try their delicious and interesting dishes.
 A visit to this Asian eatery is definitely worth it.